aws-samples/aws-modernization-with-codefresh/content/25_ec2/launch_ami.md

 * an instance name
 * a user data script

-The user data script is critical because it tells the VM what to do after it is launched.
-In our case we want to run our application which is already contained in the image.

-In our case it is [very simple](https://github.com/codefresh-contrib/aws-workshop-demos/blob/main/ec2-deploy/scripts/startup.sh).
-It runs the app
+The user data script is critical because it tells the operating system what to do after it was launched.
+In our case we want to run our example application which is already contained in the image.
+In our case it is [very simple](https://github.com/codefresh-contrib/aws-workshop-demos/blob/main/ec2-deploy/scripts/startup.sh) - it runs the app:

 ```bash